CrayLabs/SmartDashboard/README.md

 SmartDashboard is an add-on to SmartSim that provides a dashboard to help users understand and monitor their SmartSim experiments in a visual way.
 Configuration, status, and logs are available for all launched entities within an experiment for easy inspection.

+A ``Telemetry Monitor`` is a new background process that is launched along with the experiment that helps SmartDashboard properly display data.
+The ``Telemetry Monitor`` can be disabled by adding !!!!!!!FINDOUTFINALAPI!!!!!!!!! to the driver script.
+Experiment metadata is also stored in the ``.smartsim`` directory, a hidden folder for internal api use and used by the dashboard.
+Deletion of the experiment folder will remove all experiment metadata.

 ## Installation

 It's important to note that SmartDashboard only works while using SmartSim, so SmartSim will need to be installed as well.